This is one of the shortest lessons in IMABI. So, feel relaxed as you go through more information about the copula in Japanese.

 From 顔に降りかかる雨 by 桐野夏生.

 Grammar Note: The reason why this example is cited is because of a peculiar avoidance of である due to formality.
 The 連体形 of the copula can be expressed in one of two ways depending on the situation: である and な.
 We know that the latter is used with 形容動詞.
-For instance, you say ばかな人 for "stupid person", although ばかである人 is still grammatically correct.
+For instance, you say ばかな人 for "stupid person," although ばかである人 is still grammatically correct.

 When you wish to use something like んだ・のだ, which is for explicit emphasis, to "nominalize" an entire phrase, な is obligatory after a noun if it is the final word.
-So, if you have それは魚 and want to add んだ, you have to say それは魚なんだ.
+If you have それは魚 and want to add んだ, you say それは魚なんだ.
 In this example, two regular nouns 人 and わけ find な in between him.
 It's clear in context that [そっちの会社の人] is modifying わけ.
 Yet, わけ is being treated a lot like の in のだ.
 Thus, we have yet another instance of な being more appropriate than である.

 だ & です